Precautionary strategies should be used to minimise public health risks and to prevent spread of disease:

 Family or relative viewings of the deceased should be allowed to take place in a funeral director’s mortuary facility after the body has been prepared.

-Standard infection control precautions should be observed.
+Standard infection prevention and control precautions should be observed.
 Family members should not kiss or touch the deceased to minimise the risk of transmission.

 If a family member does touch the body, they should wash their hands with soap and water immediately afterwards or use an alcohol-based hand rub.